Bdogy/README-Generator/README.md

 ## Description
 This is generate a README file for the users Github repo based on user inputs, this file was made using the program!
+(Including this file!!!)
 ## Installation
 Download script.js install node then install the inquirer package
 ## Media
 https://www.youtube.com/watch?v=IyxHygZMcvg&ab_channel=JacksonGrimm